Adoption Hearing/Next Step

-State Agency Review Results/Next StepComments from reviewing agencies support Lee County's conclusions that the proposed amendments will have no adverse impacts on water quality, surface water flows, groundwater levels, transportation networks, residential developments, water tables, or any rare, unique, or endangered wildlife or habitat.
-This amendment doesn't approve any mining requests.
+Prior to this hearing, comments received by State reviewing agencies supported Lee County’s conclusions that the amendments have no adverse impacts on water quality, surface water flows, groundwater levels, transportation networks, residential developments, water tables, or any rare, unique or endangered wildlife or habitat.

 In order to broaden public understanding on the upcoming meeting on limerock mining and the proposed changes to the Lee County Comprehensive Plan, we have established these informational pages to provide you with the facts associated with these amendments.

 Specifically, the proposed amendments remove an "economic necessity" component currently contained in the mining section of the Lee County Comprehensive Plan, which is contrary to a free-market economy.
 This "economic necessity" requirement is a non-traditional regulation that has been historically applied.
 The comp plan amendments being considered would eliminate the existing system, which triggers potential legal challenges and liability based on the market interference.

 The removal of Map 14 has been the subject of many public discussions.
 A mining application's approval is not affected by Map 14's existence.
 Map 14 boundaries were always subject to change based on the comprehensive plan amendment process.
 Any mining application could be approved if the application is consistent with the Lee Plan.
 Chapter 12

 of the county's Land Development Code establishes the true criteria for evaluation of a mining application.
 Chapter 12

 provides a comprehensive and stringent set of regulations for mining that address compatibility of mines and the potential negative environmental impacts that could arrive from mining operations.
 All other mine-related requirements remain in effect to protect water quality, habitat and quality of life.

 Please note that the

 proposed mining amendments do not impact currently pending mining cases

 known as Troyer Brothers and Old Corkscrew Plantation.